Winter driving conditions challenge even the most experienced drivers.

 2.Failing to clear all Windows

 Reduced visibility comes from driving in snow, ice, sleet, freezing rain and other winter mix conditions.
-People who fail to fully remove snow and ice before heading out on the road increase their chance of an accident by limiting their ability to see at 100%.
+People who fail to fully remove snow and ice before heading out on the road increase their chance of an accident by limiting their ability to see with 100% visibility.

 3. Failure to Allow More Time